 An A to Z of benefits that can be provided tax-free

-With the P11D deadline date looming we thought it would be useful to provide a handy summary of those employer provided benefits that do not have to be reported:
+This week we are providing a handy summary of those employer provided benefits that do not have to be reported to HMRC:

 A-Z of common exempt benefits